1936 Marquette Golden Avalanche football team: Saint Louis

-A week after their victory over Wisconsin to open the season, Marquette traveled to Soldier Field in Chicago and defeated the Saint Louis Billikens, 32–6.
+On October 10, Marquette defeated Saint Louis, 32–6, at Soldier Field in Chicago.
 The Golden Avalanche took a 6–0 lead on their first possession after driving 65-yards with Ray Buivid making the touchdown score after he recovered his own fumble from six-yards out.
-Their lead was then extended further to 13–0 on the second play of the second quarter when Arthur Guepe scored on a 72-yard touchdown run.
-After a Guepe touchdown run extended the Marquette lead to 20–0 in the third, the Golden Avalanche scored on a pair of fourth-quarter touchdowns.
-Both scores came on touchdown passes to Raymond Sonnenberg, the first from Guepe and the second from Buivid.
-The Billikens did score a late touchdown to ruin the shutout after Ralph Hemp connected with Carl Totsch for a 35-yard touchdown.
-Marquette outgained Saint Louis in total offense 318 yards to 91 in their 32–6 victory.
+They extended the lead to 13–0 on the second play of the second quarter when Art Guepe scored on a 72-yard touchdown run.
+Guepe scored again in the third quarter, and Raymond Sonnenberg had two touchdown receptions in the fourth quarter, the first from Guepe and the second from Buivid.
+The Billikens scored a late touchdown as Ralph Hemp connected with Carl Totsch for a 35-yard touchdown.
+Marquette outgained Saint Louis in total offense 318 yards to 91.